Nexius2/Plex_User_Manager/README.md

 # Plex_User_Manager

-starting a tool to manage my plex users because I can't make the difference between all of them now plex has decided to rename them
+starting a tool to manage plex users because we can't make the difference between all of them now plex has decided to rename them.
+Also adding access expiration to stop user access when date passed.
+I'd be glad to have some help with python and docker.

 left to do:
 - add pum_userID column and make it primary